impxd/laravel-quasar-pwa-template/README.md

 # set privileges to node_modules folder (optional)
 #$ chmod -R u+x node_modules/

-# first serve the backend (in another console tab, don't use the artisan's serve url in this mode)
+# first start the back-end (don't use the artisan's serve url in this mode)
 $ artisan serve

 # then build for development mode